 Refer a Student

 We invite you to refer students to career coaching, mock interviews, or leadership coaching in the Career & Leadership Development Center.
-To refer a student, tell them how to set up an appointment through Handshake, offer to walk them to our office, or share the CLDC website with them.
+To refer a student, show them how to set up an appointment through Handshake or share the CLDC website with them.
 Examples are below for when to refer students to the CLDC, though any related topic is appropriate for referral to our team.

 - Confusion about which career opportunities relate to specific majors